pvsoriano/my-portfolio/README.md

-# Paul Soriano's Portfolio
+# My Portfolio

-This is my professional portfolio.
+This is my professional portfolio that highlights several projects I've worked on.
 It uses AWS and ReactJS.
+I started this as a result of watching A Cloud Guru's serverless courses.

 # Technologies Used